 For example, you may find dosage recommendations or warnings on an iron supplement bottle.
-However, you will not see this same dosage warning on a multi-vitamin bottle which contains iron.
-Therefore, taking a multi-vitamin containing iron in addition to an iron tablet can create a potentially dangerous health issue.
+However, you will not see this same dosage warning on a multi-vitamin bottle that contains iron.
+Therefore, taking a multivitamin containing iron in addition to an iron tablet can create a potentially dangerous health issue.
 (Overdosing on iron can be very dangerous, if not lethal)

 Hopefully, FDA regulation policies will improve in the future, but in the meantime, it is always worth researching any dosage or health risks involved with the supplements you are taking.
 When in doubt, consult a professional.

 I consider pseudo supplements as any supplement which can be classed as a convenience product and do not fall into the short term risks category.

 Replace supplements with something real?